hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### Addition of a REST api

+A REST api written in `node` is now available in this project.

 ### Switched from individual docker containers to `docker-compose`

 See below for instructions